Women unhappy with their bodies ‘spend more time looking at slimmer females’

 “Women experiencing body dissatisfaction may be worsening it by spending more time looking at thinner body sizes.”

-The researchers looked at data from 2,857 women who took part in a range of attentional bias tasks such as gaze tracking.
+The researchers looked at data from 2,857 women – with an average age ranging from 18-25 years – who took part in a range of attentional bias tasks such as gaze tracking.

 Ms House said: “Our findings have implications for the prevention and treatment of eating disorders and suggest that interventions such as attention training tasks, which have been used to improve symptoms of anxiety, could be adapted to treat symptoms of eating disorders by shifting attention away from thin body sizes.